docpad-archive/documentation/Writing-a-Plugin.md

 ### Renderers

 Renderers are used to convert one particular type of text format, to another type, or rather something to something else.
-A concrete example of this is the [bundled markdown plugin](https://github.com/bevry/docpad/blob/master/lib/exchange/plugins/markdown/markdown.plugin.coffee), which renders [Markdown](http://daringfireball.net/projects/markdown/basics) to HTML.

 DocPad will perform these conversions from one format to another by triggering the `render` event.
 A plugin can hook into this event by adding the `render` function inside it.
 An example of a something plugin, that renders something to somethingElse would look like this.